adunderwood96/Horiseon/README.md

-# Code Refactor Starter Code: Horiseon
+# Horiseon: Social Solution Services

-This website challange was developed and edited in order to better understand how to code HTML, CSS, and Git with accessability in mind.
-I refactored the code from a starter code with feature request from the "client" by optimizing and deleating duplicate styles, as well as changing the stylesheet to flow better with following the HTML layout.
+-This challenge was to refactor the existing code in order to better understand how to code HTML, CSS, and Git with accessability in mind and is optimized for search engines.
+-Consolidated CSS selectors, and properties to HTML semantics

 ## Site Location:

+[Horiseon: Online Solutions]